 Announcing New Institute for Field Research (IFR) and SAA Undergraduate Awards

 In conjunction with IFR, SAA is introducing the annual IFR Undergraduate Student Paper Award and the annual IFR Undergraduate Student Poster Award.
-Both awards will be selected from undergraduate submissions for the 2015 SAA Annual Meeting in San Francisco.
+Both awards will be selected from undergraduate submissions for the 2016 SAA Annual Meeting in Orlando.
 IFR will be providing a $1,000 prize for each award.

 More details here.